 Add 2 large potatoes (chopped), a large carrot (chopped), and simmer until almost soft.
 If you like your soup thick, use more potatoes.

-Throw in several large handfuls of fresh nettle tops, and simmer gently for another 10 minutes.
+Throw in several large handfuls of fresh nettle leaves, and simmer gently for another 10 minutes.

 Add some cream (to taste), and a pinch of nutmeg.
 Purée with a blender, and serve.
 (If you happen to have some truffle oil in your pantry, a light sprinkling on the soup tastes terrific.)

 Use the left-over nettles for tea, sweetened with honey.
 Or try these two other good recipes: nettle pancakes and wild nettle bread.

 Nettles, folk tales around the world agree, have long been associated with women's domestic magic: with inner strength and fortitude, with healing and also self-healing, with protection and also self-protection, with the ability to "enrich the soil" wherever we have been planted.
 Nettle magic is steeped in dualities: both fierce and soft, painful and restorative, common as weeds and priceless as jewels.
 Potent.
 Tenacious.
 Humble and often overlooked.
 Resilient.

 And pretty tasty too.

 The illustrations for "The Wild Swans" above are by Nadezhda Illarionova, Susan Jeffers, Mercer Mayer, Eleanor V. Abbott, Yvonne Gilbert, & Donn P. Crane.
 The Nettle Coat is by Alice Maher.
 Related posts: "Swan's Wing" and "The Folklore of Food."